agerista/HR_30_Days/README.md

     2. Author:, a space, and then the current instance's author.
     3. Price:, a space, and then the current instance's price.

+### Day 14: Scope

+Task:

+Complete the Difference class by writing the following:

+* A class constructor that takes an array of integers as a parameter and saves it to the elements instance variable.

+* A computeDifference method that finds the maximum absolute difference between any 2 numbers in N and stores it in the maximumDifference instance variable.